 Mary Antonia Wood, Ph.D.

-Artist & Professor, Mythologist & Mentor
+Artist & Professor, Maker & Mentor

 "Meaninglessness inhibits the fullness of life and is therefore equivalent to illness.
 Meaning makes a great many things endurable - perhaps everything."